ericlumsden/ericlumsden.github.io/blog/Tournament_Predictor_p1_Data_Collection.md

 }
 ```

-Finally, I will save all collected and generated data into the appropriate variables, generate a `winner` variable by comparing the scores from the two teams in the current game and then save all of that information to the menstourney table in my ncaa database and close the puppeteer browser.
+Finally, I will save all collected and generated data into the appropriate variables, generate a `winner` variable by comparing the scores from the two teams in the current game (0 being a team 1 win, 1 being team 2) and then save all of that information to the menstourney table in my ncaa database.

 ```javascript
                         if (team === 1) {